Orchid Island Capital (NYSE:ORC) Upgraded to Sell by StockNews.com

-Orchid Island Capital (NYSE:ORC – Get Rating) was upgraded by research analysts at StockNews.com to a “sell” rating in a research note issued on Thursday.
+Orchid Island Capital (NYSE:ORC – Get Rating) was upgraded by stock analysts at StockNews.com to a “sell” rating in a research report issued to clients and investors on Thursday.

-Separately, LADENBURG THALM/SH SH cut shares of Orchid Island Capital to a “neutral” rating in a research report on Monday, August 15th.
+Separately, LADENBURG THALM/SH SH downgraded Orchid Island Capital to a “neutral” rating in a report on Monday, August 15th.

 About Orchid Island Capital